TeachersFirst - Featured Sites: Week of Apr 9, 2017

 Grades6 to 12

 In the ClassroomFind clips on ClassHook to share with students as an attention-getter or introduction to new content.
 Create a link to media clips on your classroom computers or class website for students to view on their own.
 Flip your classroom and have students watch videos at home before teaching lessons, add questions for students to consider while viewing video clips.
-Have students create blogs using Throwww, reviewed here, discussing the content of movie clips concerning the lesson taught.
-Throwww allows you to create "quick and easy" blogs to be used one time only with a unique URL.
-Blogging will be as easy as using a basic Word program!
+If you are beginning the process of integrating technology, have students create blogs sharing their learning and understanding using Pen.io, reviewed here, discussing the content of movie clips concerning the lesson taught.

 Grades3 to 12